nate-thegrate/vegan-chef/README.md

 #### Starch
 Starch is made by taking hundreds of sugar molecules and bonding them together.
 Your body is able to use starch for energy just like sugar, but it has to do some work to break the molecules apart first.

-If you want a healthy way to get calories by eating carbs, starch is the way to go.

 #### Maltodextrin
 Maltodextrin is usually made by processing starch from wheat or corn using enzymes or other chemicals.
 You get maltodextrin if you have somewhere between 2 and 10 sugar molecules bonded together.
 It dissolves in water almost as well as sugar does, so it’s often used for thickening & emulsifying; it also can be mixed with oil to convert it into a powder form.
 Maltodextrin is found in many processed foods, e.g. Cheetos, Doritos, salt & vinegar chips, and Quaker oatmeal squares.